Will Bio-Corn Get to the Plate?

 Aventis petitioned the Environmental Protection Agency on Monday, asking

-regulators to establish a "tolerance level" of 20 parts per billion for
+regulators to establish a "tolerance level" of 20 parts per

 StarLink in shipments arriving at corn mills for food processing.
 Currently,